-Susan E. Alcock is the Director of the Joukowsky Institute for Archaeology and the Ancient World and the Joukowsky Family Professor of Archaeology at Brown University.
+Susan E. Alcock is the Special Counsel for Institutional Outreach and Engagement and Professor of Classical Archaeology and Classics at the University of Michigan.
 Alcock is a classical archaeologist and she has been involved in fieldwork in Greece, Armenia, and now at the site of Petra in Jordan.
 She has won numerous awards for teaching and scholarship, including a MacArthur Fellowship.

 Carlos Arrarte is currently Chairman of the Board of Lima Tours, a travel services organization.